Danville Correctional Center

 The Danville Correctional Center is an adult male prison of the Illinois Department of Corrections in Danville, Illinois.
 The facility is located about 5 miles east of central Danville and is located near the Illinois-Indiana border.
 The prison was opened in October 1985 and has an operational capacity of 1,854 prisoners.

-Convicted child sex offender Amos Yee is currently incarcerated here.
+Convicted child sex offender Amos Yee was incarcerated there.